jfdm/velo-lang/artefact/README.md

 2. `velo.tar.gz` :: A copy of Velo's source code, and generated IdrisDoc;
 3. `velo_doc.tar.gz` :: A copy of the IdrisDoc for the coding project;
 4. `velo_html.tar.gz` :: A copy of the katla generated html showing semantically highlighted code;
-4. `velo.pdf` :: A copy of the submitted paper;
+4. `velo.pdf` :: A copy of the submitted paper as an ePrint;

 ## About the Submission

-Our paper describes the realisation of LightClick as both an *Embedded Domain Specific Language* (EDSL) and *Domain Specific Language* (DSL) in Idris2.
+Our paper describes the realisation of LightClick as both an *Embedded Domain Specific Language* (EDSL) and DSL in Idris2.
 We follow standard constructions and idioms for working with the Idris family of languages and present a self-contained coding project.
-Instructions are provided in `INSTALL.org` to build/test the project, together with information on how to obtain Idris2 and the version required.
+Instructions are provided in `INSTALL.md` to build/test the project, together with information on how to obtain Idris2 and the version required.

+We also provide a simple emacs mode for working with Velo programs, instructions to build the artefact, and raw copies of the submitted paper.

 ## Mechanisation